dawn-boy/obsidian-notes/Vollege/COA.md

 	- because capacitors have a natural tendency to discharge, dynamic RAMs require periodic charge refreshing to maintain data storage
 	- the term dynamic refers to this tendency of stored charge to leak away even with power continuously applied
 	- memory is made of bits of data that are arranged in a two-dimensional grid
-	- DRAM will store bits of data in what's called a storage or memory cell, consisting of a capacitor and a transistor
+	- DRAM will store bits of data in what's called a storage or memory cell, consisting of a  apacitor and a transistor
 	- the address line is activated when the bit value from this cell is to be read or written.
 The transistor acts as a switch that is closed (allowing the current to flow) if a voltage is applied to the address line and open(no current flows) if no voltage is present on the address line.
 	- write operation
 		 for the write operation, a voltage signal is applied to the bit line, a high voltage represents 1, and a low voltage represents 0.
 A signal is then applied to the address line, allowing a charge to be transferred to the capacitor.